Holmusk/tech-blog/blog/2021-05-29-using-rust.md

 ---

 [^1]: The image hash is calculated and used to check for duplicates.
-[^2]: Rust allows you to choose whichever one.
+[^2]: [Tokio](https://tokio.rs/) is an asynchronous runtime for the Rust programming language.
+A lot of languages have a built in async runtime.
+Rust allows you to choose whichever runtime you require.
 Tokio is the most popular option in the Rust ecosystem.
 Check out [this resource](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html) for more insight into async and the rust async ecosystem!
 [^3]: Amazon [`SQS`](https://aws.amazon.com/sqs/) is a fully managed queue which we were using to distribute messages to different Rust service instances.
 [^4]: We used [`warp`](https://github.com/seanmonstar/warp) because of it's excellent tokio interoperability and flexible [`Filter`](https://docs.rs/warp/0.1.0/warp/trait.Filter.html) system.